woodleyj/HabitTracker/README.md

 ![img.png](img/complete-task.png)

 ### Viewing Your Habits
-You can see which habits still need to be performed and get habit information at a glance using ``python tracker.py show-today``
+You can see which habits need to be performed and get habit information at a glance using ``python tracker.py show-today``

 The last column conveniently shows whether or not the task has been completed for the current time period.